·

 Physeter macrocephalus, or the whale

 This installation from 2011 is a painting composition on 971 A4 pieces of paper.
-It depicts a life-size sperm whale.
-It was exhibited in the Portico of the University College of London, as part of the 2011 Slade Degree Show.
+It depicts a life-size sperm whale and was exhibited in the Portico of University College London as part of the 2011 Slade Degree Show.

 Carcharias taurus, 2010 (top): 3.5 meters long Sand Tiger Shark, composed of 52 A4 pieces of paper.